 The tour begins at the Ryan Visitor Center, where participants will be introduced to Floyd Bennett Field before heading up to the historic aircraft control tower for panoramic views of New York City, Jamaica Bay, and its surrounding communities.
 We’ll then proceed to historic Hangars 3 and 4 to learn about the exciting plans for their adaptive reuse.

-The tour will continue to Hangar B, home to an extraordinary collection of historic aircraft beautifully restored by NPS HARP (Historic Aircraft Restoration Program) volunteers, before a final ride back along extensive grasslands, where we will scan the skies for hawks, kestrels, and other seasonal visitors.
+The tour will continue to Hangar B, home to an extraordinary collection of historic aircraft beautifully restored by NPS HARP (Historic Aircraft Restoration Program) volunteers, before riding through the park's extensive grasslands, where we will scan the skies for hawks, kestrels, and other seasonal visitors.
+We will then ride to the southern section of the park to see the Marian Heiskell Beach Grass Nursery, the outdoor archery range (one of only two in NYC!), and site of the future Runway Green outdoor learning campus.
+Our final destination will be the fishing beach on Rockaway Inlet, before riding back to the Ryan Visitor Center.

 Driving instructions to Ryan Visitor Center: